dhq-boiler/rails-clipboard-helper/README.md

    ```

 3. **Check if the gem is required:**
-   The helper should be automatically included in your views via Rails Engine/Railtie.
+   The helper should be automatically included in your views.
    If not, you can manually include it in `app/controllers/application_controller.rb`:
    ```ruby
    class ApplicationController < ActionController::Base